taye/interact.js/docs/gesturable.md

 Gesture events are triggered when two pointers go down and are moved.
-In gesture events, page and client coordinates are the averages of touch coordinates and vlocity is calculated from these averages.
+In gesture events, page and client coordinates are the averages of touch coordinates and velocity is calculated from these averages.
 The events also have the following properties:

 | Gesture Event property  | Description                                       |